18 Endowed Chairs

 Jeff Hasty

-Paul A. Libby Endowed Chair in Jacobs School of Engineering
+Paul A. Libby Endowed Chair in the Jacobs School of Engineering

 Hasty’s research focuses on the use of engineering methods in the theoretical design and experimental construction of synthetic gene networks in order to gain insight into the general modules of gene regulation.
-He aims to understand genetic networks ss a first step towards controlling and monitoring the function of cells, with a long-term goal of building synthetic genetic switches which could tightly regulate the expression of a desired protein, or cause an undesirable cell to self-destruct.
+He aims to understand genetic networks as a first step towards controlling and monitoring the function of cells, with a long-term goal of building synthetic genetic switches which could tightly regulate the expression of a desired protein, or cause an undesirable cell to self-destruct.
 For example, Hasty was part of a team that engineered bacteria to detect the presence of tumor DNA in a live organism.
-Hasty also holds an appointment in the Department of Molecular Biology.
+Hasty also holds an appointment in the Department of Molecular Biology in the School of Biological Sciences.

 Aiiso Yufeng Li Family Department of Chemical and Nano Engineering